Barvand/Barvand/README.md

 👨‍💻 What I'm Up To

 🔭 Currently:
-- 📚 Building a social media full stack application to increase my knowledge in nodeJS and mySQL, while diving deeper into react and nextJS.
+- 📚 Building full stacks apps for the construction industry.
+- Providing internal tech structure and tools.
 - 📚 Deep diving into Linux and cybersecurity.
-- 💻 Building apps with React, Next.js, and JavaScript
+- 💻 Building apps with React, Next.js, and JavaScript.
-- 🛠️ Creating personal projects to improve my knowledge and competence e.g I am building a full stack application with nodeJS and mySQL.
--

 🌱 Interests:
 - UI/UX Design 🎨